NWPU-903PR/DMDeepm6A1.0/README.md

                 input_bams = input_bams,
                 gft_genome = gft_genome)
 ```
+Please note that, if you are not using default hg19 genome, you need to input at least both the genome annotation (txdb or gft_genome) and sequence (BSgenome).
+Please see section 4 for more details.

 ## 4. Example code for other species
 \# An genome input formate example for rat rn5 genome